martindesousa/fantasy-name-prospector/README.md

 * Thai

 ### How it Works
 The language patterns are learned by an LSTM-based model that is trained to learn bidirectional patterns and bigram commonality.
+After this, the model knows which characters to pick based on a sub-portion of a generated name.
+Name generation is tinkered by many generation parameters, many of which the user controls, such as Gender, Temperature, Prefix, and Length.
+There are also other parameters controlling penalties on ending trigrams, hyphens, and capital letters.